nhientruong04/Machine-Learning-blog/k_means_clustering/README.md

 # (*Machine Learning*) A brief look at K-Means Clustering
+## 0. Some notes
+*Warning!* This repo is made by a Computer Science undergraduate.
+Please consider it as a small reference or a fresh view about the target topic.
+And please let me know if there are any problems or mistakes, and correct me if I'm wrong!

+Before trying the algorithm with Python below, I suggest taking a quick look at the Maths behind this algo in the **pdf** math file to have a firm background assuring the fundamental knowledge about what's happening behind the whole process.
+You can clone this repo for the codes in the *algorithm_demo.ipynb* or the *source.ipynb* for the codes I use to generate pictures and GIFs.

+This topic is quite large to fit in a single blog, so I decided to talk about clusters initialization algorithm and other evaluation metrics of K-means later in another blog.
 ## 1. Introduction
 > "K-means clustering is a method of vector quantization, originally from signal processing, that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the cluster.
 This results in a partitioning of the data space into Voronoi cells." - *Wikipedia*
 <!-- -->